-"As little as possible, as much as necessary" is the motto of modern wine-growers with regard to spraying to combat vine pests and fungus disease.
-Starting wtih healthy vines, i.e., planting vines that have been grafted onto suitable rootstock, for example, also helps reduce the incidence of disease and damage.
+"As little as possible, as much as necessary" is the motto of modern winegrowers with regard to spraying to combat vine pests and fungus disease.
+Starting with healthy vines, i.e., planting vines that have been grafted onto suitable rootstock, for example, also helps reduce the incidence of disease and damage.
 To help keep grapes healthy, growers spray them from four to seven times between May and August, depending on the weather.

 Another labor-intensive phase begins after blossoming in June.
 Ideally, the blossoming period (the self-pollination phase that leads to berry formation) is not prolonged.
 That could lead to coulure (blossoming without fertilization) or millerandage (development of uneven-sized berries).
 Insufficiently fertilized blossoms wither and/or drop off in windy or rainy weather, thereby seriously reducing potential yield.
 Removing unwanted shoots promotes growth.
 Growers also prune clusters in order to reduce yields and improve quality.
-Between June and August, a thick leaf wall develops that is kept in shape by tying or binding the shoots.
-Healthy, i.e., green, foliage is very important for assimilation in the leaves.
-Nevertheless, some of the leaves must be removed in order to increase sun penetration and improve air circulation.
-Leaf pruning in July and August also regulates the height of the vine.
-Today, this work is usually done by machine.